 Welcome to my webpage!

-My name is Foteini Oikonomou and I am an associate professor at the Astrophysics and Particle Physics Section of the Physics Department of the Norwegian University of Science and Technology.
+My name is Foteini Oikonomou and I am an associate professor at the Astrophysics and Particle Physics Section of the NTNU Physics Department.

 Blazar multimessenger emission